Seniortech

 Q7

-Share an example of when you mentored a junior or mid-level engineer through a challenging technical problem.
-How did you balance providing guidance with letting them discover the solution, and how did you measure their growth?
+Share an example of when you mentored a junior engineer through a challenging technical problem.
+What was your approach, and how did you balance giving guidance with letting them learn?

 Q8